-It took me a while to figure out how to name this dish.
-The inspiration was a Romanian dish called ‘ciulama’, but I figured that would be difficult to spell and pronounce for non-Romanian speakers so I decided to leave it out.
-Of course, I put a Plant Paradox spin on it, cut out some of the saturated fat and made it a little lighter and lectin-free.
-This Creamy mushroom and chicken dish is the perfect meal for the colder season, and one of those that the entire family will love.
+It took me a while to figure out how to name this recipe.
+The inspiration was a Romanian chicken recipe called ‘ciulama’.
+I figured that would be difficult to spell and pronounce for non-Romanian speakers so I decided to leave it out.
+Of course, I put a plant paradox spin on it, cut out some of the saturated fat, and made it a little lighter and lectin-free.
+This creamy mushroom chicken, Romania-style recipe is the perfect lectin-free meal for the colder season.
+One the entire family will love.

 The perfect fall lectin-free meal

-We served the dish with sautéed broccolini for me, and added Indian Basmati rice for my husband.
-I personally love it with something like broccoli but you can serve it with anything you feel like, inclusive Miracle noodles or rice (shirataki noodles).
+We served the creamy mushroom chicken with sautéed broccolini for me.
+I added Indian Basmati rice for my husband.
+I personally love it with something like broccoli but you can serve it with anything you feel like, including Miracle noodles or rice (shirataki noodles).
 But enough talk, let’s get to the recipe already.

 This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.